EOSIO/spec-repo/eep-draft_synchronous_calls.md

 `get_sync_result` returns the result of the previous synchronous call.
 It aborts if `call_sync_readonly` hasn't been called, or if `get_sync_result` has already been called.

+A new consensus parameter will limit the maximum nesting depth of `call_sync_readonly`.

 ### Intrinsics and Entry (callee)

 Contracts opt in to being called by implementing the following entry point.
 Contracts shouldn't